 Warning: If you pay international roaming costs for data on your smartphone, even WhatsApp calls could cost you a lot of credit / money.
 Wait to call until you have a Wi-Fi connection.

 A slightly more expensive and archaic option for calling home is to purchase international calling cards.
 These cards come in a multitude of denominations; each company has their own set of fees and rules.
 Be aware that most of the cards use “credits” to mask how much you are actually spending per call.
 Also, a steep connection fee for calling from pay phones is usually added to each call.

 The instructions for using international calling cards at pay phones in Asia are not always obvious.
-If you have never used a particular calling card before, ask how to use it at purchase.
+If you have never used a particular calling card before, ask how to use it before purchasing.

 Next, you'll need to have your smartphone "unlocked" to accept foreign SIM cards.
-Tech support for your carrier may do this for free, or you can pay for the service in phone shops around Asia.
+Tech support for your carrier may do this for free (assuming your phone is paid off), or you can pay for unlocking service in phone shops around Asia.
 You'll then be able to purchase a SIM card that provides you with a local phone number (and perhaps a data 3g/4g connection) for the country you are visiting.

-By adding prepaid credit to "top up" your phone, you can make calls from Asia back to the U.S. Rates vary depending on the country and carrier, but you'll certainly pay more for voice calls that don't use an internet connection.
+By adding prepaid credit to "top up" your phone, you can make calls from Asia back to the United States.
+Rates vary depending on the country and carrier, but you'll certainly pay more for voice calls that don't make use of an internet connection.

 Use Your Phone Wisely

 No matter how you choose to call the United States while traveling, don't make the common mistake of spending a large portion of your trip time staring at a phone.